 It seems like every application wants to be on the most recent update or patch or revision.
-Do I really need it?
+Do I really need another app update?
 Is it going to slow my system down?
 Can I say no and if so for how long?
 Those are typical questions that we hear from clients.
-The answer is, it depends.

 It’s always a good idea to be up-to-date with an application just because of security and bug patching, however we’ve seen our fair share of upgraded applications that slow down systems.

-The final question, “Can I say no and if so for how long?".
-Well, you can always say no, but it's not recommended.
+The final question, “Can I say no and if so for how long?”
+Well, you can always say no, but it is not recommended.
 The best thing to do is to stay informed and stick to our recommendation about waiting a few weeks for optional patches/upgrades.

 As always, please feel free to leave your feedback in the comments and take a look at our blog for information on updates and fixes to common update issues.